 Kip Slade presented on behalf of the SRC.
 He discussed the nine federal mandates that state rehabilitation councils are required to do.
 He has asked for full-time support person and working with GVRA to fulfill their duties.

-Shelly Simmonds from the SILC provided an overview of the roles and duties of the SILC.
+Shelly Simmons from the SILC provided an overview of the roles and duties of the SILC.
 They are currently working on their state plan to include input that improves the lives of people with disabilities.

 New Business